 - Line your cake pan with parchment paper and pour in the mixture.
 Try to make the top as even as you can.

 - Preheat the oven to 350 Fahrenheit (180 degrees Celsius) and bake for 30 minutes.

-- Wait for it to cool down before removing the chocolate cake from the baking pan.
+- Before removing the chocolate cake from the baking pan, wait for it to cool down.